Introduction

 Image coming soon

-High-quality courts can also support competitive play.
-Athletes who train on consistent, well-lit courts at the right temperature often perform better because practice conditions resemble competition.
-After the Penn Squash Center in Philadelphia was renovated to 12 courts, including two glass exhibition courts, with new LED lighting and digital scoring, it improved daily training and allowed the facility to host major collegiate championships.
-Players and coaches have described the centre as one of the best in the country.
+Consistent, well-lit courts at the right temperature also aid performance, since practice resembles competition.
+After the Penn Squash Center in Philadelphia was renovated to 12 courts, including two glass exhibition courts, with new LED lighting and digital scoring, it improved daily training and now hosts major collegiate championships; players and coaches describe it as one of the best in the country.

 Locker Rooms and Player Amenities